 Close Air Support card & counter 4.1 Interception First, roll 1d6.
 If the result is a 6, your Close Air Support has been intercepted on the way to the battlefield.
 Remove the card and counter from the game for the remainder of the scenario.
 If not intercepted, move the corresponding CAS counter from your Holding Box to your chosen target hex.
-There are no LOS (see 10.2) or Spotter (See 14.3) requirements, and for purposes of Anti-Aircraft fire (see 10.6.1), the counter is considered to be at a target height as if it were a Helicopter in Flying mode (See 9.7.1).
+The CAS counter is considered to be at a target height as if it were a Helicopter in Flying mode (See 9.7.1).
 4.2 Anti-Aircraft Fire The enemy may now make one Anti-Aircraft attack on the CAS counter with any eligible unit within Range and LOS (this is a form of Opportunity Fire).
 Additional eligible enemy units within Range and LOS may contribute their fire to the attack, but by adding one FP dice for each contributing unit to a maximum of +2 FP dice.
 Resolution is covered in the Direct Fire Action (See 10.0 and note 10.6.1).
 4.3 Close Air Support Attack If the CAS counter remains in play, it can attack each unit in the target hex.
 Use the Direct Fire procedures in (See 10.0) to resolve the attack.
 Note: CAS attacks do not use the Point Blank or Long Range modifiers, see Modifiers and Restrictions, 10.6 The CAS may use either type of FP dice (AP or HE) against an individual target unit, and it may switch if needed to be eligible to affect its next target unit in the hex (See 10.1).
-Example: If CAS attacks a hex with a Heavy Armor and a Soft Target, it may use its AP FP dice to attack the Armor, and switch to its HE FP dice to attack the Soft Target.
-4.4 Ordnance Expenditure Once the CAS attack is resolved, roll 2d6 to check for ordnance expenditure: If the result is <= ?, the CAS has ordnance remaining.
+Example: If CAS attacks a hex with a Heavy Armor and a Soft Target, it may use its AP FP dice to attack the Armor. and switch to its HE FP dice to attack the Soft Target.
+4.4 Ordnance Expenditure Once the CAS attack is resolved, roll 2d6 to check for ordnance expenditure: If the result is <= 7, the CAS has ordnance remaining.
 Return the CAS counter to the Holding Box, and the card may be shuffled back into the deck during the next Marker Removal Phase.
 If the result is > 7, the CAS has expended its ordnance.
 Remove the CAS counter and its card from the game.
 It is not considered destroyed for Victory purposes.
 5.0 Electronic Warfare card